FrostDigital/fruster-auth-service/readme.md

 ## Configuration

 Configuration is set with environment variables.
 All config defaults to values that makes sense for development.

+    # Mongo database URL
+    MONGO_URL = "mongodb://localhost:27017"

     # Applications log level (error|warn|info|debug|silly)
     LOG_LEVEL = "debug"

     # NATS servers, set multiple if using cluster
     # Example: `"nats://10.23.45.1:4222,nats://10.23.41.8:4222"`
     BUS = "nats://localhost:4222"

-    SESSION_TOKEN_TTL = "24h"
+    # How long refresh token is valid
     REFRESH_TOKEN_TTL = "365d"

+    # How long access token is valid
+    ACCESS_TOKEN_TTL = "1d"

     USER_SERVICE_SUBJECT = "user.get-user"

-    // JWT secret used to encode/decode tokens JWT_SECRET = "fe1a1915a379f3be5394b64d14794932"
+    # JWT secret used to encode/decode tokens
+    JWT_SECRET = "fe1a1915a379f3be5394b64d14794932"

+    # Access token cookie expiration (only used for web auth)
+    ACCESS_TOKEN_COOKIE_AGE = "10d",

-    // Attributes on user object to use in JWT token USER_ATTRS_WHITELIST = "id,firstName,lastName,mail"
+    # Attributes on user object to use in JWT token
+    USER_ATTRS_WHITELIST = "id,firstName,lastName,mail"